XiaoouPan/ILAMM/README.md

 ## Notes

-Function `cvNcvxHuberReg` might be slow, because we'll do a two-dimensional grid search for cross validation to determine the values of lambda and tau.
+Function `cvNcvxHuberReg` might be slow, because it carries out a two-dimensional grid search for cross-validation to determine the values of lambda and tau.

 ## License